 We have a whole post dedicated to the keto-friendly sugar alternatives that we recommend and why—along with how each differs in taste and how they impact the body.

-Click here to read the full post, but we'll also share a primer on keto sweeteners below, just in case you're short on time!
+Here's a quick primer on keto sweeteners below, just in case you're short on time!

 In a nutshell, similar to fats: there are the good and the bad when it comes to sugar alternatives.